 The homey ambiance of 8065 Bagnet makes it more than just a place to eat.
 It made me want to kick my feet up and possibly have a few rounds of beer.
 But not without having sampled the delectable Ilocano dish.

 On the menu were the essentials - main course, side dishes, and beverages.
 It was easy to stay focused, as I can be indecisive with my order when I see a lot of items on the menu.
-The house specialty is of course, Bagnet, which comes in 6 different varieties – Original (P100)
+The house specialty is of course, Bagnet, which comes in 6 different varieties – Original (P100), Kare-Kare (P105), Sisig (P110), Spicy Ginataan (P105), Curry (P105) and Binagoongan (P105).
+These all come with rice and free soup.
+But if you opt to forego the carbo, then you may do so by ordering the full dish at P180.

 The dish arrived brimming with Kare-Kare sauce, a cup of rice, and a sparse amount of vegetables.
 The Bagnet was golden brown in appearance, which meant that the pork was never soaked in the sauce prior to serving.
 I like the idea that the sauce acts as an enhancement, rather than the predominant flavor of the dish.
 The rice was moist and sticky which made the meal even more remarkable.